Christianity in Indonesia: Papua

 Among Indonesian provinces in 2018, Papua had the second-highest percentage (among religions reported in the province) of Christians (84.42%), the highest percentage of Protestants (69.02%), and 15.4% of residents reporting to be Catholic.
 This equates to 3.67 million Christians or 12.8% of Christians within Indonesia.
 In West Papua province, 54.12% of residents registered as Protestant and 7.63% of residents registered as Catholic, for a total of 61.75%.
 This equates to 708,958 Christians or 2.5% of Christians within Indonesia.

 Chinese Indonesians

 Chinese Indonesians, in particular, have increasingly embraced Christianity.
 The 2000 census indicated that 35% of Chinese Indonesians designated themselves as Christian.
 However, the Chinese Indonesian population in general was probably undercounted.
 The percentage of Chinese Indonesians who belong to Christian churches continues to increase and may exceed 70 percent.

 Some reports also show that many of the Chinese Indonesians minority convert to Christianity.
 Demographer Aris Ananta reported in 2008 that "anecdotal evidence suggests that more Buddhist Chinese have become Christians as they increased their standards of education".

+Music

+There are many Christian songwriters in Indonesia, but their market reach has reached many Christian communities across the country.
+A network of praise and worship bands, such as JPCC Worship, Sari Simorangkir, and others, has been formed to promote Indonesian Christian music within Christian communities and worship services.

+A Christian arts festival called Pesparawi (Pesta Paduan Suara Gerejawi), is a religious festival for the Indonesian Protestant Christian community specializing in church music.
+For the Catholic community, with the same but to be called the Pesparani (Pesta Paduan Suara Gerejani).
+This event aims to foster, enhance, and unite Christians from various universities across Indonesia through choral arts, as well as serving as a training platform to hone the expression and vocal skills of church singers.
+This event serves as a gathering place for Christians from across Indonesia to build togetherness and unity, and strengthen bonds of brotherhood.
+This event serves not only as a competition but also as a means to strengthen faith, brotherhood, and unity among Christians, both at the national and university levels.